sulu/docs/detail-specification/100-basic/DET-101-Translation.md

 - (--location|-l) Lets you export only translations which have a given location.
 - (--path) The path to which the translations should be exported.
 - (--filename) The name of the exported file. << filename >>.<< locale >>.<< fileformat >>

+Examples:
+- sulu:translate:export en json (Exports all en-translations to a json file)
+- sulu:translate:export -p 1 de xlf (Exports the de-translations from the package with the id 1 to a xlf file)